 We’ve all been there: reading the same chapter five times, hoping the info will eventually "soak in" by osmosis.
 Unfortunately, re-reading is a passive, low-reward strategy.
 It creates a false sense of security.
 You’ll walk into the exam feeling confident because the text looks familiar, but when the paper asks you to apply a concept, your mind goes blank.

 The science-backed fix?
 Active Recall.
 Instead of looking at the answers, you force your brain to dig for them.
 This is where Active Recall vs. Re-reading makes all the difference.
-AI tools can revolutionize this by instantly turning your messy notes into practice questions.
+AI tools streamline this by instantly turning your messy notes into practice questions.
 It forces you into "retrieval mode" immediately, which is exactly where the real learning happens.

 Myth #2: Cramming Works for Long-Term Retention